Grasea/Grandroid/README.md

 Android open source library

-#How to import to project
+#How to import Grandroid to project
 ```
 repositories {
     maven {